Dr. Candace Tangorra Matelic

-While the site is password protected, note that email and Moodle discussion forum groups are never entirely confidential and are subject to freedom of information and privacy legislation.
+While the site is password protected, note that email and course discussion forum groups are never entirely confidential and are subject to freedom of information and privacy legislation.
 Your use of these communication tools should reflect the public nature of the media.

 We ask that you respect the copyright of any and all course materials and note that these are circulated and shared for the purposes of this course only.
 Further reproduction is strictly prohibited.